nicholasbook/numpy2ad/README.md

     A_a += v0_a @ B.T
     """
     ```
-    The generated code can be easily pasted into the desired context where the derivatives `A_a`, `B_a`, `C_a`, and `D_a` are initialized.
+    The generated code can be easily pasted into the desired context, e.g. a Jupyter notebook, where the adjoints (partial derivatives) `A_a`, `B_a`, `C_a`, and `D_a` are initialized.
 Expression mode is best suited for quick scripting and debugging.
 2. In *Function Mode* a given function, e.g.
     ```python
     def mma(A, B, C):